luangrlima/python-telegram/README.md

 cd python-telegram
 ```

+## Signing In
+Before working with Telegram’s API, you need to get your own API ID and hash:

+1. [Login to your Telegram](https://my.telegram.org/) account with the phone number of the developer account to use.
+1. Click under API Development tools.
+1. A *Create new application* window will appear.
+Fill in your application details.
+There is no need to enter any URL, and only the first two fields (*App title and Short name*) can currently be changed later.
+1. Click on *Create application* at the end.
+Remember that your **API hash is secret** and Telegram won’t let you revoke it.
+Don’t post it anywhere!

 ## Usage example

 For you to use the codes, just use the python3 resource and the file name with extension.
+To run the code, use `python3 me.py` from the terminal.

 As the following examples:
 ```sh